marcuslim835/co-opeDown/README.md

 The following is a labelled screenshot of the user interface that every user will see in the game.
 <img width="756" alt="UIExplainer" src="https://user-images.githubusercontent.com/77620616/122636872-1ff05400-d11e-11eb-85e3-aa2ee7992f43.png">
 <img width="753" alt="OptionsMenu" src="https://user-images.githubusercontent.com/77620616/122636873-21218100-d11e-11eb-9f91-09d8b349a21a.png">

+### 1.1.6 Save/Load Mechanics
+The saving and loading system is currently not yet implemented and will be implemented by Milestone 3.

 ## 1.2 Stages
 All stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.